abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

 ### Understanding the RDDs, Dataframes, Datasets & Spark SQL by Example

 In this post, I would like to share a few code snippets that can help understand Spark 2.0 API.
 I am using the Spark Shell.
 But these code snippets can also be compiled on Scala IDE for Eclipse and executed on Hortonworks 2.5 as described in a previous article or Cloudera CDH sandboxes.

+For illustration purposes, I am using a [text file](https://github.com/abbas-taher/the-7-ways-wordcount-apache-spark-snippets/edit/master/humpty.txt) that contains the 4 lines of the Humpty Dumpty rhyme.

+    Humpty Dumpty sat on a wall,
+    Humpty Dumpty had a great fall.
+    All the king's horses and all the king's men Couldn't put Humpty together again.

-For illustration purposes, I am using the text file that contains the Humpty Dumpty rhyme.
-I am also printing the result on the console so that it becomes more fun to examine the output - rather than saving it into a file.
-In all examples I am reading the file, counting the words in each file while filtering out all other words except for Humpty and Dumpty.
+In all examples I am reading the file, separating the words in each line, then filtering out all other words except for the two words Humpty & Dumpty, then performing the count.
+All of examples print the result at the end on the console rather than saving it into a file on hdfs.
+The result of the 7 examples is Dumpty occuring 2 times and Humpty 3 times:

+    [Dumpty,2]
+    [Humpty,3]

 Each of the snippets illustrates specific Spark construct(s).
-The examples highlight API functionaliy related to RDDs, Dataframes, Datasets or Spark SQL.
+They also highlight different API functionaliy related to either RDDs, Dataframes, Datasets or Spark SQL.

+So lets start

 ## Example 1: Classic Word Count using filter & reduceByKey on RDD
      val dfsFilename = "/input/humpty.txt"